Simulations of the dynamics of magnetised jets and cosmic rays in galaxy clusters: Parameter study

 In Fig.~\ref{fig:matrix_density}, we show how the bubble morphology changes with varying jet parameters at 70~Myr.
 While the jet acceleration of CRs in our subgrid model is still ongoing for jets in the bottom row, the resulting dynamical effects of this late-time acceleration ($t>\tau_{\rmn{jet}}$) are negligible.
 Jet lifetime increases from top to bottom and jet power increases from left to right.
 Jets with similar energy are ordered along diagonals from the bottom left to the top right.
 In order to identify the highly anisotropic features of the bubble, Figs.~\ref{fig:matrix_density}, \ref{fig:matrix_CRenergydensity}, and \ref{fig:matrix_magneticfield} show projections weighted with the jet tracer mass fraction $X_\rmn{jet}$.
 Additionally, we show in Fig.~\ref{fig:matrix_machnumbers} the Mach number $\mathcal{M}$ weighted with the energy dissipation rate at the shocks.
 Note that we assign a minimum value of $X_\rmn{jet}=10^{-10}$ to every cell to also display the background.
 The projection depth corresponds to the projection width.

 We see that jet energy is responsible for setting the overall bubble morphology.
 Bubbles inflated with a low-power jet with a long activity time resemble bubbles originating from jets with high power but shorter lifetimes.
-In Fig.~\ref{fig:distance_totalEnergy}, we show the mean jet travel distances as a function of jet energy at three different times.
+In Fig.~\ref{fig:distance_totalEnergy}, we show the mean distance travelled by the jet as a function of the jet energy at three different times.
 We find a power-law relation $d_\rmn{jet}\propto E_\rmn{jet}^\alpha$ with $\alpha\approx0.4$.
 Jets with the same energy reach similar heights, confirming the correlation.
 Because different jets with $E_\rmn{jet}=\rmn{const.}$ produce bubbles of similar sizes, this implies comparable Rayleigh-Taylor lifetimes (see Section~\ref{sec:mixing}).

-Low-energy jets inflate smaller lobes (Fig.~\ref{fig:matrix_density}, to the upper left), which terminate at lower heights.
+Low-energy jets inflate smaller lobes (Fig.~\ref{fig:matrix_density}, to the upper left), which terminate at lesser heights.
 They are deflected from their original jet trajectories and show clear signs of ongoing mixing (as indicated by the low density contrast with the ICM).
 These are the signatures of FRI-type jets according to the Fanaroff-Riley (FR) classification \citep{Fanaroff1974}.
 Increasing jet energy (top left to bottom right) results in jets that penetrate the ICM to larger distances from the cluster centre.
 They propagate mostly along the original jet direction and can sustain high-density contrasts for longer times.
 These properties resemble jets of the FRII-type category.